Rubén Gómez Ojeda

 - Sensor Fusion.

 I was born in Málaga (Spain) in 1988.
 I received a B.Sc-M.Sc in "Ingeniería Industrial" (a general engineering which covers mechanics, electricity, electronic, computer science, etc.) from the University of Málaga in 2012.
 In October 2013 I joined the Machine Perception and Intelligent Robotics (MAPIR) group as a Researcher in Computer Vision.
 I received the M.Sc in Mechatronics in 2014.
 I received a grant (DPI2014-55826-R) from the National (Spanish) Plan of Research to do a 4-year PhD under the supervision of Prof. Javier González-Jiménez, which I started in November 2015.
 From October 2016 to February 2017 I was a visting researcher at the Robotics and Perception Group of the University of Zurich, under the supervision of Prof. Davide Scaramuzza.
+From June to September 2018 I was a research intern at Oculus in Zurich.

 Deep Image Enhancement for VO in HDR Environments: In One of the main open challenges in visual odometry (VO) is the robustness to difficult illumination conditions or high dynamic range (HDR) environments.
 We address this problem from a deep learning perspective, for which we propose two different deep networks: a very deep model consisting of both CNNs and LSTM, and another one of small size capable of executing in real-time on a GPU.
 Both networks transform a sequence of RGB images into more informative ones, while also being robust to changes in illumination, exposure time, gamma correction, etc. We validate the enhanced representations by evaluating the sequences produced by the two architectures in several state-of-art VO algorithms, such as ORB-SLAM and DSO.